Blog: Vive la difference

 Reims: the PA couldn’t handle what we pushed through it (the only problem that couldn’t be surmounted)

-Kortrijk: nope, there was absolutely nothing wrong
+Kortrijk: there was absolutely nothing wrong

 Independent French venues get a lot of funding.
 The UK’s get none.
 It’s understandable that the level of production will therefore be higher in France – it’s not likely to change; it’s just the way it is and we’re all used to it – but there’s no reason why the level of customer service should be higher there.
-Being courteous doesn’t cost anything, and right now, with two more weeks ahead of us in France, Italy and Switzerland, the idea of driving around Britain’s motorways for £50 and 12 bottles of Becks seems like the kind of thing we’d dream up as a cruel and unusual punishment.
+Being courteous doesn’t cost anything, and right now, with two more weeks ahead of us in France, Italy and Switzerland, the idea of driving around Britain’s motorways for £50 and 12 bottles of Becks seems like the kind of thing we’d dream up as a cruel and unusual punishment

 Back to blogs